 Couples Preparing for Marriage at St John the Evangelist

 St. John the Evangelist, in coordination with the Diocesan Office of Family Life and Spirituality, assists couples both in preparing for their marriage and their wedding ceremony.
-To begin your marriage planning, please contact our Director of Religious Education, Jorge Mendoza, [email protected] to arrange for an initial interview with Fr Kevin and to go over the process.
-Once the engagement preparation has begun our Wedding Coordinator will be happy to assist you in planning the wedding ceremony.
+To begin your marriage planning, please contact our Director of Pastoral Ministry, Jorge Mendoza, [email protected] to arrange for an initial interview to begin the process.

 1. Meet to go over the process of matrimony.

 3. Meet with deacon or parish representative to go over FOCCUS results.

 4. Register and attend a weekend or day retreat with the diocese.